cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 One of the main factors making a negative impact of contention on the workload more pronounced is a "loose" multi-statement transaction design, when an application is doing a measurable amount non-database work while in an open transaction.
 A "loose" transaction may be holding a lock longer than absolutely necessary, thus increasing the wait times of transactions that are blocked on that lock.
 Or increasing the time between executions of individual statements in a transaction, thus increasing a probability of isolation conflicts.

 For a high level ***visual assessment***, compare the [Open SQL Transactions](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html#open-sql-transactions) and the [Active SQL Statements](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html#active-sql-statements) graphs in the the [SQL Dashboard](https://www.cockroachlabs.com/docs/stable/ui-sql-dashboard.html) side by side.
-If the number of active statements track the number of open transactions, it means each open transaction is executing a statement, and it suggests a good transaction logic implementation.
-If the number of active statements lags the number of open transactions, it suggests that some open transactions are doing non-database work while keeping a transaction open, and it should probably be investigated.
+If the number of active statements track the number of open transactions, it means each open transaction is executing a statement, and that would suggest a good transaction logic implementation.
+Conversely, if the number of active statements lags the number of open transactions, it would suggest that some open transactions are doing non-database work while keeping a transaction open, which should probably be investigated.

-####